 Our Innovative Medicines Division is a world leader in offering innovation-driven, patent-protected medicines to patients and physicians.
 The Innovative Medicines Division researches, develops, manufactures, distributes and sells patented pharmaceuticals, and is composed of two global business units:

 Financial Figures and Product Portfolio

-The Innovative Medicines Division is the largest contributor among the divisions of Novartis and reported consolidated net sales of USD 34.9 billion in 2018, which represented 67% of the Group’s net sales.
+The Innovative Medicines Division reported consolidated net sales of USD 18.1 billion in the first half of 2019.